Where Do Blue Eyes Come From?

 brown eyes

-so that mean I can make my eyes turn blue just by switching off a gene?
+So that means I can make my eyes turn blue just by switching off a gene?

 Charles P. Johnson